As an LGBT+ person: how do you experience the passion for the World Cup?

 Share

-Among the positive aspects, they highlighted "the joy of the people," "homoeroticism," "sharing a passion," and "a new idea of masculinity" in relation to men who express their feelings.
+Among the positive aspects, they highlighted "the joy of the people", "homoeroticism", "sharing a passion" and "a new idea of masculinity" in relation to men who express their feelings.

-These were some of their answers:
+These were some of their responses:

 @liaghara